Tuesday, November 27, 2007

 First, thank you for the feedback.
 I think I would keep this blog going (as a record of sunny-A for Kate and I) even if few people had interest in it but I’m happy that some of you do.
 Since you are reading these posts, I will try real hard not to waste your time with redundancy or babble and limit myself to only things that I think are funny or worth reading.
 And I will try to be concise and infrequent about it.

-that list.
+To the point.
+Aussie Land is home to the world's eleven most venomous snakes and twenty of the top twenty-five.
+The North American rattler is number twenty-three on that list.
 We also have spiders that will kill you instantly or can cause the affected limb to fall off by ulceration and necrotic lesions.
 Plus, the Australian Government covers up hundreds of shark, crocodile and snake attacks each year to promote tourism.

 And if you don’t die when something here bites you, you will wish you had.
 For example: